Config

 Examples

-Section titled “config schema”Print the generated JSON schema for openclaw.json to stdout as plain text.
+Section titled “config schema”Print the generated JSON schema for openclaw.json to stdout as JSON.

 openclaw config schemaPipe it into a file when you want to inspect or validate it with other tools:

-openclaw config set agents.defaults.heartbeat.every "0m"openclaw config set gateway.port 19001 --strict-jsonopenclaw config set channels.whatsapp.groups '["*"]' --strict-jsonconfig set modes
+openclaw config set agents.defaults.heartbeat.every "0m"openclaw config set gateway.port 19001 --strict-jsonopenclaw config set channels.whatsapp.groups '["*"]' --strict-jsonconfig get <path> --json prints the raw value as JSON instead of terminal-formatted text.

 Section titled “config set modes”openclaw config set supports four assignment styles:

-openclaw config set channels.discord.token \ --ref-provider default \ --ref-source env \ --ref-id DISCORD_BOT_TOKEN- Provider builder mode (
+openclaw config setopenclaw config set channels.discord.token \ --ref-provider default \ --ref-source env \ --ref-id DISCORD_BOT_TOKENProvider builder mode targets `secrets.providers.

 JSON path/value mode remains supported for both SecretRefs and providers: